-Stansted Parish Council will be returning to face-to-face meetings in June, after more than a year of virtual meetings on Zoom.
+Stansted Parish Council returned to face-to-face meetings in June, after more than a year of virtual meetings on Zoom.

 Stansted and Fairseat are no more than one mile from the M20/M26 and A20, yet the villages manage to convey a sense of remoteness and tranquillity.
 Stansted has a lovely setting of undulating hills of the North Downs, with broad views looking north towards Gravesend and the Thames Estuary.
 On a clear day Canada Tower at Canary Wharf is clearly visible.
 Brands Hatch motor racing circuit is only three miles north of Stansted, but a million miles away in terms of noise and commotion.

 Stansted Parish Council has been in existence for over 100 years and it encompasses the villages of Stansted and Fairseat.
 These two villages are nestled on the top of the North Downs and the area has changed very little since the parish council was formed in 1892.
 The 2011 Census recorded 484 residents in our parish area of 799.13 Hectare.